 First, be sure your cat actually has gotten outside the house.
 Cats are very good at hiding and may not come when called, so unless you know for sure your cat has gotten out, conduct a thorough physical search of your house.
 This means opening every drawer, turning over every sofa, etc. one room at a time.
 A cat was once found inside a piano, napping and not responding to calls, while its owner thought it was lost.

 You may have reason to believe your cat has gotten out.
 Maybe there is a broken screen or a window was left open or someone saw the cat get out.
 If there is reason to believe the cat has gotten out, it is important to know if he snuck out at a time when it was quiet or if he escaped when he was scared by construction work at your house, a thunderstorm, or another “traumatic” event and rocketed out of the house.
 This can affect how far you need to search.

-As a result, cats in this situation are typically found a block or so from where they got out.
-However, they will NOT come to you because they are in self-preservation mode and are hiding in fear.
+In general, indoor only cats have very predictable behavior – they get outside, freak out, and hide near the house.
+As a result, cats in this situation are typically found within a block or two from where they got out.
+However, they will NOT come to you because they are in self-preservation or “survivor mode” which causes them to hide in fear and silence to protect themselves from predators.
 They essentially behave like a feral cat.